 About GNC Holdings, Inc.

-GNC’s US and Canada segment generates revenues primarily from the sale of products to customers at company-owned stores in the United States, Canada and Puerto Rico, through product sales to domestic franchisees, royalties on domestic franchise retail sales, franchise fees, and through GNC.com and its market place on Amazon.
-The segment accounts for about 85% of company’s total revenue.
+GNC's US and Canada segment generates revenues primarily from the sale of products to customers at company-owned stores in the United States, Canada and Puerto Rico, through product sales to domestic franchisees, royalties on domestic franchise retail sales, franchise fees, and through GNC.com and its market place on Amazon.
+The segment accounts for more than 85% of company's total revenue.

 The Manufacturing/Wholesale segment (about 10% of total revenue) includes manufacturing operations in South Carolina and its wholesale partner relationships.
 Its manufacturing operations supply its US and Canada and International segments with proprietary product and also manufactures products for other third parties.

 Headquartered in Pittsburgh, Pennsylvania, GNC has offices in Boston, Massachusetts; Tustin, California; Mississauga, Ontario; Dublin, Ireland; and Greenville, South Carolina.
 Its distribution centers are located in South Carolina, Indiana, Pennsylvania, and Arizona.
 Its Nutra Manufacturing is located in Greenville, South Carolina.
 California, Florida, New York, Pennsylvania, and Texas account for about a third of GNC's company-owned stores.

 GNC rings up to some 95% of its sales in the US.
 GNC also does business in about 50 other countries.
 Mexico, South Africa, South Korea, and Chile are home to more than 55% of GNC's approximately 1,904 international franchise stores.
 GNC has some 175 company-owned stores in Canada.